 LUXEMBOURG-VILLE — Saying that she was applying the full force of justice, on Tuesday a Luxembourg judge sentenced a local troublemaker to spend an entire Saturday at Auchan in Kirchberg during the last days before Christmas.

 “This sentence may seem cruel, but it only matches the wickedness of your misdeeds,” said the presiding judge.

 The defendant was convicted of a variety of seasonal crimes, ranging from dunking his Gromperekichelcher in ketchup, failing to keep track of his refund token after procuring a mug of Glühwein, to cutting in front of old Luxembourgish women in the free gift-wrapping line at City Concorde.

-“At some point, I believed that I was the reincarnation of Mother Teresa of Luxembourg, and I started giving out bottles of Veuve Clicquot and little tins of foie gras to everyone,” she added.
+“At some point, I started believing that I was the reincarnation of Mother Teresa of Luxembourg, and I started giving out bottles of crémant and plastic containers of kachkéis,” she added.
 “That was before the big fellows who stand outside and give everyone a menacing look threw me out.”